-Shockingly, some 90% of all PPC ads are impacted by fake clicks.
-In fact, recent data from our own research shows that advertisers in certainindustries see up to 60% of their ad budget impacted by click fraud, or IVT.
+Shockingly, 90% of all Google Ads campaigns are impacted by fake clicks.
+In fact, recent data from our own research shows that advertisers in some industries see up to 60% of their ad budget impacted by click fraud, or IVT.

-ClickCease is the industry leading click fraud prevention software, designed to prevent accidental, malicious or bot clicks on your ads.
-So, in the long term, you get more real human clicks, more potential for conversions, and less chance of a quality score penalty.
+As the industry leading click fraud prevention software, ClickCease blocks bot clicks on your ads and helps to spot accidental or malicious ad traffic.
+By using ClickCease to block IVT you get more real human clicks, more potential for conversions, and less chance of a quality score penalty.

 The bottom line

 The first step in lowering your CPC in Google Ads is an obvious one; lower your keyword bids.